-If you are living with mesothelioma and have begun to experience the symptom of dysphagia, your oncologist may want to examine you and conduct imaging tests to look for metastases or to see how far your original tumor has grown.
-Treatments may help, but there are also simple steps you can take in how and what you eat that will make getting adequate nutrition easier if your dysphagia is not too severe.
+If you have mesothelioma and experience the dysphagia, your oncologist may want to examine you.
+He or she will typically use imaging tests to look for metastases or to check the growth of the original tumor.
+Treatments may help, but there are simple steps you can take to ensure you get proper nutrition if the dysphagia is not too severe.

 What is Dysphagia?

 In simple terms, dysphagia is difficulty swallowing.
 This condition may require extra time and effort to properly swallow food or beverages.
 What was once something you rarely thought becomes a painful struggle.
 Dysphagia may be obvious, although it can also me so mild that it is barely noticeable.
 It may feel like food gets stuck in your throat or chest.
 It may cause you to drool r make your voice hoarse.
 Dysphagia can also cause heartburn, acid reflux, and regurgitation.
 As a result, you may find yourself avoiding certain foods because they are uncomfortable to eat.

 If you experience dysphagia, it is important to inform your doctor or oncologist right away.
 If left untreated or you do not modify your diet, dysphagia can lead to dehydration, weight loss, and malnutrition.
 Other potential complications include respiratory difficulties.
 Trouble swallowing can result in food entering the airway, which in turn can lead to upper respiratory infections or pneumonia.
 These complications are all serious, especially if your health is already compromised.